munaray/standeva-munaray/src/markdown/ai-first-ecommerce-revolution.md

 ---
 title: "The AI-First E-commerce Revolution: Why Your Only Choice Is to Automate or Stagnate"
 description: "Why an AI-first mindset, powered by autonomous agents, is now the most reliable path to a profitable, resilient e-commerce operation."
-keywords: ["AI-first e-commerce", "agentic AI", "automation", "retail technology", "business efficiency", "autonomous commerce", "future of commerce", "clickbuy.ai"]
+keywords: ["AI-first e-commerce", "agentic AI", "automation", "retail technology", "business efficiency", "autonomous commerce", "future of commerce", "clickagent.ai"]
 ---

 <image src="../public/blog-1-1.png" alt="Automation dashboard illustrating agentic AI" />